 The history of the cycloid is a controversial one, as many mathematicians have claimed to have discovered it.
 But Galileo was the first one to study the curve in a methodical way and gave it the name cycloid.

 The arc length of a cycloid is the curved distance between two cusps.
-It is denoted by S and its formula is:
+S denotes it, and the formula is:

-The area of a cycloid is the area under the arch, which is created by a single revolution of the circle.
+The area of a cycloid is the area under the arch created by a single revolution of the circle.
 As used in the cycloid calculator, its formula is given by:

 The hump length is the straight line distance between two cusps.
 It is also the circumference of the rolling circle, and its formula is:

-The hump height of a cycloid is the height of the arch, and it is equivalent to the diameter of the rotating circle.
+The hump height of a cycloid is the height of the arch, equivalent to the diameter of the rotating circle.
 Its formula is:

 How to construct a cycloid